with Director of Photography Ian Wilson, Blind Flight, Tunisia 2003 Photo by Paul Chedlow © Paul Chedlow / Parallax Independent

 My main interest is in subjects that could work in the gap between ‘art’ and ‘popular’ cinema, that could combine creative integrity with some kind of mainstream appeal (see Blind Flight: Overview).

-Given the amount of time, money and energy involved in getting a movie made I need to have a good sense of why and how a film might work in a highly diversified but economically straitened marketplace.
+Given the amount of time, money and energy involved in getting a movie made I need to have a good sense of why and how a film might work.

 I am generally drawn to lower budget projects, with strong cast appeal, that can attract the increasingly important over-35's and womens' audience sectors (see A Film Project & Its Marketability - Out Of The Dark).